No Smoking Day 2021: History, Date, Health and Significance

 - Blockages caused by smoking can also reduce blood flow to your legs and skin.

-- Smoking also causes lung disease like COPD which includes emphysema and chronic bronchitis.
+- Smoking also causes lung diseases like COPD which includes emphysema and chronic bronchitis.

 - It can also cause lung cancer.

-- Tobacco smoke increases the problem of asthma in the patients and makes it even worse.
+- Tobacco smoke increases the problem of asthma in patients and makes it even worse.

 - Smoking can cause cancer almost anywhere in the body like bladder, blood, Cervix, Colon and Rectum, Esophagus, Kidney, Ureter, Larynx, Liver, Oropharynx, Pancreas, Stomach, lungs, etc.

-- It can also affect health of the bone.
+- It can also affect the health of the bone.

 - It also affects the health of teeth and hums and can cause tooth loss.